• Oct 07, 2025

 KYC (Know Your Customer) is a fundamental component of AML (Anti-Money Laundering) regulations, requiring financial institutions to verify the identity, suitability, and risks associated with customers to prevent illegal activities such as money laundering and terrorism financing.

-To deter criminals, companies need to comply with Anti-Money Laundering (AML) regulations, setting up internal policies and systems that can spot illegal activities in a timely manner.
+So, to deter criminals and comply with Anti-Money Laundering (AML) regulations, companies must set up internal policies and systems that can spot potential criminals before they become customers.
+At the same time, continuous monitoring of existing customers for suspicious and illegal activities should remain a priority.
+Any signs of criminal activity must be promptly investigated and reported.
 But before doing so, it’s essential to learn about the differences between all the basic components, as they can easily get mixed up.

 In this article, we’ll dive deep into KYC and AML, the compliance implications, and how to build smooth and secure user onboarding flows.